CookiePLMonster/SilentPatchEAWRC/README.md

 # SilentPatch for EA Sports WRC

+**⚠️ DON’T USE - this patch is no longer required, as this issue has been [officially fixed in the v1.4.0 update](http://x.ea.com/78991).
+It is listed here for archival purposes only. ⚠️**

 EA Sports WRC launched with a graphical bug exclusive to GeForce GTX 9 and 10 series cards, causing the decals, driver numbers, and their names to render broken.
 SilentPatch addresses this issue, and it also improves performance of the Livery Editor tenfold.